-• If your student cannot get vaccines because of medical reasons, you must submit a Certificate of Medical Exemption to your school, signed by a health care provider licensed to give vaccines.
-You only need to submit this certificate once, unless your student's information or school changes.
-You can get the form at cdphe.colorado.gov/vaccine-exemptions.

-- If you choose not to have your student vaccinated according to the current recommended schedule, you must submit a Certificate of Nonmedical Exemption to your school.
-Nonmedical exemptions must be submitted annually at every new school year (July 1st through June 30th of the following year).
-There are two ways to file a nonmedical exemption. - File the Certificate of Nonmedical Exemption WITH a signature from an immunizing provider, OR - File the Certificate of Nonmedical Exemption received upon the completion of our online education module. - Downloadable certificates and our online education module are available at cdphe.colorado.gov/vaccine-exemptions.
+- If your student cannot get vaccines because of medical reasons, you must submit a Certificate of Medical Exemption to your school, signed by a physician (MD, DO), advanced practice nurse (APN), or delegated physician assistant (PA).
+You only need to submit this certificate once, unless your student's school or information changes.
+You can get the form at cdphe.colorado.gov/vaccine-exemptions. - If you choose not to have your student vaccinated according to Colorado's school vaccine requirements for reasons that are nonmedical, you must submit a Certificate of Nonmedical Exemption to your school.
+Nonmedical exemptions must be submitted annually at every new school year (July 1 through June 30).
+There are two ways to file a nonmedical exemption. - 1.
+File the Certificate of Nonmedical Exemption WITH the signature from an immunizing provider in Colorado who is a physician (MD, DO), advanced practice nurse (APN), delegated physician's assistant (PA), registered nurse (RN), or pharmacist licensed in Colorado; OR - 2.
+File the Certificate of Nonmedical Exemption, which you will be able to access upon completion of the state's online immunization education module. - Downloadable certificates and a link to the online education module are available at cdphe.colorado.gov/vaccine-exemptions.